marcglasberg/asyncredux.com/flutter/basics/async-actions.md

 the: <a href="https://github.com/marcglasberg/async_redux/blob/master/example/lib/main_increment_async.dart">
 Increment Async Example</a>.

-## Converting Sync to Async
+## Convert to Async in the IDE

+* **IntelliJ or Android Studio**
-To convert a reducer from sync to async in IntelliJ or Android Studio on Windows or Linux, press `Alt + Enter` inside the `reduce()` method and choose Convert to async function body.
-On macOS the shortcut is `Option + Enter`, and the same option appears.
+  On Windows or Linux, place the cursor inside the `reduce()` method and press `Alt + Enter`, then choose Convert to async function body.
+On macOS use `Option + Enter`.

-In VS Code on both Windows and Mac there is no quick fix, so you must do it manually by changing `AppState? reduce()` to `Future<AppState?> reduce() async` and making sure the method returns a `Future<AppState?>`.
+* **VS Code**
+  On Windows and Mac, place the cursor inside the method body and open the code action menu with `Ctrl + .` or by clicking the lightbulb.
+Choose Convert to async function body.
+  This converts the body and adds `async`, but it may not change the return type automatically.
+  If the analyzer suggests a fix, apply it to change `AppState? reduce()` to `Future<AppState?> reduce()`.

 ## One important rule